bortels/multipass/README.md

 in case there is no host header that matches (or at all).

 You will notice there's a key there that's got "config" as the destination;
-that's the way you can talk to multipass itself, by POSTing data to it.
+that's the way you can talk to multiport itself, by POSTing data to it.

 An example is worth a thousand words - you can use curl to talk to it: